-- Issue ad-hoc SQL queries. - Execute arbitrary SQL commands. - Edit the result set of a SELECT query if it is updatable. - Displays current connection and transaction status as configured by the user. - Save the data displayed in the output panel to a CSV file. - Review the execution plan of a SQL statement in either a text, a graphical format or a table format (similar to https://explain.depesz.com). - View analytical information about a SQL statement.
+- Issue ad-hoc SQL queries. - Execute arbitrary SQL commands. - Edit the result set of a SELECT query if it is updatable. - · Displays current connection and transaction status as configured by the user. - Save the data displayed in the output panel to a CSV file. - Review the execution plan of a SQL statement in either a text, a graphical format or a table format (similar to https://explain.depesz.com). - View analytical information about a SQL statement.

 You can open multiple copies of the Query tool in individual tabs simultaneously.
-To close a copy of the Query tool, click the X of the tab.
+To close a copy of the Query tool, click the X in the upper-right hand corner of the tab bar.